microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

      about the table.
 If these requirements are not met, the SDK runtime will not be able to find and pass your tables to your CDP

-## Implementing a Processing Class
+## Implementing a ProcessingSource Class

 1. Create a public class that extends the abstract class `ProcessingSource`.
 Note that this example is decorated with two attributes: `ProcessingSourceAttribute` and `FileDataSourceAttribute`.
 The former is used by the SDK runtime to